Ibrahim ibn Adham: Life

-According to the records of the Chishti Order of Sufism, he is among their early masters and was also taught for some time by al-Fuḍayl ibn ʻIyāḍ.
+Regarding his formal spiritual training within the Islamic tradition, records such as those of the Chishti Order note that he was taught by early Muslim ascetics, most notably al-Fuḍayl ibn ʻIyāḍ.

+Purported graves

 As is often with the graves of saints, numerous locations have been placed as the burial place of Ibrahim ibn Adham.
 Ibn Asakir stated that Ebrahim was buried on a Byzantine island, While other sources state his tomb is in Tyre, in Baghdad, in the "city of the prophet Lot," in the "cave of Jeremiah" in Jerusalem and, in the city of Jablah on the Syrian coast, where a mosque bearing his name is located (35.3626975, 35.9244253).
 However, in the city of Sur in the Sultanate of Oman, a small shrine is a place of pilgrimage (22.5528326, 59.5295567).

-Historicity and literary reception
+Namesakes

+Among the later namesakes of Ibrahim ibn Adham, one tradition in Bengal speaks of a figure known as Hazrat Ibrahim Adham who settled in the Dacca region in 281 AH (894 CE), particularly around Azimpur in Old Dhaka, where local accounts associate him with an ancient mosque and mazar (mausoleum).

 The medieval narratives of the life of Ibrahim are semi-historical.
 Ibrahim may have been a historical Sufi of the 8th century whose legend was embellished in later accounts.
-Attar's Tazkirat, for example, remains one of the richest sources on Ebrahim's conversion and early life as the king of Balkh.
-Through the Persian memorials, literature on Ibrahim passed into the legendary literature of India and Indonesia, where further unhistorical embellishments were added.
+Early Arabic biographical dictionaries and historical texts, such as those by Abu Nu'aym al-Isfahani, Al-Sulami, and Ibn Asakir, preserved the foundational anecdotes of his life, teachings, and asceticism.

-One of the main features of non-Arabic literature on Ibrahim is the feature of full-length biographies on the figure, as opposed to anecdotes centring on the main incidents in his life.
-Moreover, many of the non-Arabic accounts on Ebrahim's life preceded with a short account of the life of his father Adham.
-One of the most famous of these biographies was written in New Persian by Rumi, which was adapted into Arabic.
-Other such biographies were written in Urdu, Awadhi, and Malay, which laid the basis for short biographies in Javanese and Sundanese.
+These early foundational accounts were later expanded into elaborate hagiographies and poetic narratives within Persian literature.
+Attar of Nishapur's Tazkirat al-Awliya and Rumi's Masnavi remain among the most prominent sources detailing the legendary embellishments of his conversion and early life as the king of Balkh.
+Through this extensive Persian literary tradition, narratives about Ibrahim passed into the Islamic literature of South and Southeast Asia, inspiring biographies in Urdu, Awadhi, and Malay, which laid the basis for short biographies in Javanese and Sundanese.

 English poet Leigh Hunt's poem "Abou Ben Adhem" is a story of Ibrahim ibn Adham.
 In turn, the musical Flahooley features a genie named Abou Ben Atom, played in the original 1951 Broadway production by Irwin Corey.